ZaQuarius15/reading-errors-and-debugging-introduction/README.md

 Sometimes, it is helpful to use a tool referred to as a "stop the world" debugger.
 These debugger tools will stop the execution of code in a program and let us step into it and interact.
-Very similar to IRB, while the program is stopeed, we get access to variables and methods and can use them.
+Very similar to IRB, while the program is stopped, we get access to variables and methods and can use them.
 After we quit the debugger, the program will continue execution.

 Ruby's main "stop the world" debuggers are called Pry and Byebug.
-We'll be exploring Pry a few lessons.
+We'll be exploring Pry in a few lessons.

 ## Reading Errors